magictrick-dev/Sigmafox/README.md

 ### Project Status

 The current state of the project is a work in-progress.
-As such, it is not in a state for use development.
-Currently, Sigmafox is being refactored in C++ for better clarity and scaleability in the long term, which can be tracked in the `SFRefactor/` subfolder.
+As such, it is not in a state for use in development.
+Currently, Sigmafox is currently being refactored in C++ for better clarity and scaleability.
+This can be tracked in the `SFRefactor/` subfolder.
+If you are interested to see the current state of the project, visit the `version-alpha` branch where the commits are being pushed to.
-There, you will find the current working project.
-The existing project in the root directory is working and compileable on Windows, however it lacks many of the necessary functionalities that is typically desired of a complete programming language library.

 # Documentation